 Know Your Buyer

-M&A Advisors will seek to pair the right buyer with the right business by focusing on those prospects who are both financially-qualified and genuinely interested in the business for sale.
-As a part of this process of qualifying buyers will help assess the ability of a particular buyer to run a business successfully.
+M&A Advisors will seek to pair the right buyer with the right business by focusing on those prospects who are both financially qualified and genuinely interested in the business for sale.
+Part of this process of qualifying buyers will help assess the ability of a particular buyer to run a business successfully.
 That helps to ease the fears sometimes associated with seller financing, which is often a necessary part of a successful business sale.
 This invaluable work by the M&A professional not only locates the best buyers, it also has a huge benefit to the seller because the seller can concentrate on his role in running the business successfully throughout the selling process.

 Prepare Your Business for Sale

 It almost goes without saying, but the business needs to appear clean and cared-for.
 Beyond that, there are critical steps the seller must take before putting a business on the market.
 In most instances, a business will sell based on the numbers.
 Your professional intermediary will help you create a clear financial picture of the business in a timely manner and prepare statements suitable for presentation to qualified prospective buyers.
 It’s important to realize that while buyers may be willing to buy based on potential, they don’t want to pay extra for that potential.

 Sellers should be open about all aspects of the business that might affect the sale in order to prevent deals from self-destructing when the real facts come to light.

 Business owners are naturally very accustomed to handling the paperwork that comes with running a successful business, but few have had exposure to the highly-specialized asset purchase agreements and other forms required before and during the business selling process.
 M&A Professionals are experts in those transaction details, which will in turn help guard against delays, issues and premature or inappropriate disclosure of information.